Updated: Aug 9

 It's easy to get lost in your work, but don't forget to take the occasional break to clear your mind and refresh yourself.
 Every hour or so, take a 5-10 minute break.
 Open a window to let in some fresh air and sunlight or, even better, go outside for a few minutes.
 You'll come back refreshed and ready to focus again.

-To recap, to be productive to work from home you must:
+To recap, to be productive when working from home you must:

 Schedule Your Time